 The next day you have a hard time getting up from, your body feels heavy, your back aches, your mouth is dry and you are insatiably thirsty.

 Once again, you haven’t been able to recover fast from racing and riding for Enduro or Motocross.

 Why is it that every time you go out with the bike, your body aches for a week?
 Isn’t there something you can do to not feel so low in energy the following days after racing or riding?

 In this video, we show you 4 simple tips to do right after you jump off your dirty bike, in order to speed up your recovery process and have good sensations the days that follow a race or a trail riding (turn the subs on, we’ve translated it for you).

 The first thing to recover fast from racing or riding is hydration

 Riding is a great physical effort, you sweat and lose so much water and minerals.
 This kind of “hangover” you have after racing is due to dehydration, so you need to gain back all those lost fluids and minerals asap.

-If you already knew what to mix on your camelback not to dehydrate during your race, now you just need to have a bottle of water with sea salt ready in your van, to drink right after finishing riding.
+If you did a good hydration while riding, now you just need to have a bottle of water with sea salt ready in your van, to drink right after finishing riding.